carun/carun.github.io/content/blog/2025-11-01-similarities-indian-religions.md

 The deepest insight here is that the **Śramaṇa-Āstika divide is primarily about authority and metaphysics** (Vēda-prāmāṇya, Ātman, Īśvara), while the **ethical and soteriological core** - karma, saṃsāra, ahiṃsā, the value of inner transformation, the inadequacy of worldly life (saṃsāra-duḥkha) - is shared across all of them.
 They were arguing about *the same fundamental human questions*, just with different answers based on inferences.

-Along these lines, Cārvāka - the sect that denounced immorality and propelled materialism, went extinct only to revive itself in the modern world as **crude extreme-left and ultra-rich capitalists void of morality**.
+Along these lines, Cārvāka - the sect that denounced immorality and propelled materialism, went extinct only to revive itself in the modern world as **crude extreme-left or extreme-right or ultra-rich or purposeless people void of morality**.

 In addition to their inherent complexity, the difficulty of understanding these concepts from thousands of years ago in concrete, structured, mathematical terms may stem from several factors: